Burlington School Board advances proposal to implement anti-racism policy

 Board approval to advance the measure to a final hearing was unanimous, although Board Member Susan Kessler had a scheduling conflict and did not attend the meeting.

-Board Member Peter Turke noted that, in addition to moving the policy forward, work remains to determine how the school district will administer the new standards.

-"I think this is a good policy," Turke said.
-"I'm excited to get it in place."
+“I think this is a good policy,” Board Member Peter Turke said.
+“I’m excited to get it in place.”

 The board’s next scheduled meeting is Dec.
 14, although no agenda has been posted yet for that meeting.